oleksandrbalan/lazytable/README.md

 # Lazy Table

-Lazy table library for Jetpack Compose.
+Lazy table library for Compose UI.

 Lazy table allows to display columns and rows of data on the two directional plane.
 It is build on the [MinaBox](https://github.com/oleksandrbalan/minabox) (which is build on `LazyLayout`) and provides methods to register item(s) and handles scrolling on the plane.

+## Multiplatform

+Library supports [Android](https://developer.android.com/jetpack/compose), [iOS](https://github.com/JetBrains/compose-multiplatform-ios-android-template/#readme) and [Desktop](https://github.com/JetBrains/compose-multiplatform-desktop-template/#readme) (Windows, MacOS, Linux) targets.

 ## Usage